ColdTea-Projects/SmplrAlarm/README.md

 - An alarm can consist of : hour, minute, weekdays, notification, notification channel, notification buttons and intents (max.29, intent, full screen intent, activity state.

-### [v1.1.0] 10.07.2021
-### Added

-- infoPairs: New field in the alarm object which is used to pass information
-- Full screen intents also returns request id

 ## How to use